-Community solar (CS) is a photovoltaic (PV) solar electric system that provides power and other benefits to community members.
-CS is emerging across the United States, spearheaded by people seeking local alternatives to conventional energy sources as a hedge against rising energy costs; to reduce carbon emissions, and provide energy resiliency.
+Community solar (CS) is a photovoltaic (PV) also referred to as a solar electric system that provides power and other benefits to community members.
+CS is emerging across the United States, spearheaded by people seeking local alternatives to conventional energy sources; as a hedge against rising energy costs; to reduce carbon emissions, and provide energy resiliency.

-There are many approaches to CS, most are turnkey PV solar electric systems owned and managed by private developers and utilities.
-Local citizen-led initiatives require the dedication of community members to initiate, organize and execute a project, but control and profits are retained within the community.
+There are many approaches to Community Solar, most are turnkey PV systems owned and managed by private developers and utilities as discussed on page 10 of the NH CSS Guide.
+Local citizen-led initiatives require the dedication of community members to initiate, organize and execute a project, but profits and control are retained within the community.

 The NHCSS Guide is available to members of the Monadnock Sustainability Network (MSN), a 501(c)3 nonprofit.
 For those who decide to pursue locally-owned CSS, there is a menu of support and legal documents (explained in the guide) including: LLC agreement (23 pages); tax equity and community funding memorandum and agreements; Purchase Power Agreement (PPA) (26 pages); Request For Proposal (RFP) (14 pages); Engineering, Procurement and Contract (22 pages) as well as cash flow and return on investment spreadsheets, community/investor presentations and other information.
 Consulting services are also described.